Why must auditors be registered?

 How do I know if my auditor is registered?

 All registered auditors are listed in the register.
 If your auditor does not appear in that list, they are not currently registered.
 From 2 May 2017, financial reports must be audited by a registered auditor.
-There is a transitional period of three months for auditors appointed by the organisation or branch prior to 2 May 2017.
-This transitional recognition ceases on 2 August 2017.

 How do I find a registered auditor?